Divorce Law in Pennsylvania

 An un-consented divorce can still be granted, even if one spouse does not agree, if

-- the couple has been living separate and apart for at least two years (a couple can be considered to be living separate and apart even though they still live in the same home, if they are living separate lives and have very little to do with each other); and
+- the couple has been living separate and apart for at least one year (a couple can be considered to be living separate and apart even though they still live in the same home, if they are living separate lives and have very little to do with each other); and

 - it is proved that the marriage is irretrievably broken.

-In this case, the spouse that wants the divorce (the plaintiff) may have to wait as long as two years before requesting that the Court enters the decree to finalize the divorce.
+In this case, the spouse that wants the divorce (the plaintiff) may have to wait as long as one year before requesting that the court enters the decree to finalize the divorce.

 - one spouse refuses to agree to a divorce, and

-- the couple has not been separated two years, and
+- the couple has not been separated one year, and

 The legal grounds for a fault-based divorce are desertion for a year or more, bigamy, adultery, a jail sentence of two years or more for the conviction of any crime, indignities (any continuing conduct which makes the plaintiff 's life unbearable), and cruel treatment which is a danger to the plaintiff 's life or health.